B3Partners/CVnHR-Open-Source/Readme.md

 PKI certificate and arrange a subscription to the HR-Dataservice of the Dutch Chamber of Commerce (KvK).
 - Run visual studio as an administrator
-- Copy config files from Config/examples and fill out with necessary values
+- Copy config files from Config/examples (in both QNH.Overheid.KernRegister.Beheer and QNH.Overheid.KernRegister.BatchProcess projects) and fill out with necessary values
 - Install the PKI certificate and fill out the values needed in the .config files
 - Create a database on either Oracle or SQL and update .config files accordingly
 - Surfs up dude!